 CSIRT MUST open a ticket in the EGI tracker.
 This MUST be sent to the site administrator, site security contact, and NGI security contact.
-This ticket MUST include a reference to the previous advisory, SHOULD have the previous advisory appended, and allow the site a minimum of 48 hours to act or respond.
+This ticket MUST include a reference to the previous advisory, SHOULD have the previous advisory appended, and allow the site a minimum of 48 hours to act and resolve the problem.
+Longer may be given to take account of a weekend or public holiday.